olablom/cutlery-classifier-mvp/README.md

 # Cutlery Classifier MVP

-A computer vision system that classifies cutlery (forks, knives, spoons) using deep learning.
-The system uses a ResNet18 architecture trained on grayscale images to achieve high-accuracy classification.
+A computer vision system that classifies cutlery by type and manufacturer variant using deep learning.
+The system uses a ResNet18 architecture trained on grayscale images to achieve high-accuracy classification between different types (fork_a, fork_b, knife_a, knife_b, spoon_a, spoon_b).

 ## Project Overview